fadams/kubernetes-playpen/README.md

 In the mean time in order to run Kubernetes locally via Docker there are instructions here https://zwischenzugs.wordpress.com/2015/04/06/play-with-kubernetes-quickly-using-docker/ and here http://janetkuo.github.io/kubernetes/v1.0/docs/getting-started-guides/docker.html which both present a similar approach **note** however that they are a somewhat out of date and using [minikube](https://github.com/kubernetes/minikube) is likely to be a much more supported approach.

-I also came across [kid - Kubernetes in Docker](https://github.com/vyshane/kid) though I've not tried that yet.

 ### Getting started